-The advice below is for assignments.
-If you are completing theses or other published works, please see the section at the bottom of this page.
+The advice below is for Unitec undergraduate assignments.
+Postgraduate students & staff, If you are completing theses or an article/book chapter etc. that will be published, please see the section at the bottom of this page.

-Important: For photographs, art works, clip art etc. a descriptor is needed after the title.
+Important: For artworks. a descriptor is needed after the title.
 These go in square brackets.
 Common descriptors are:

 You can add more information to the descriptor if need be.

-For your own photograph or art work, no reference in your Reference list is required.
+For your own artwork, no reference in your Reference list is required.
 Insert your image into your assignment and put a short in-text citation beneath it.

-OR for greater clarity that the photo or art work is your own:
+OR for greater clarity that the artwork is your own: